Liantsoa-Najaina/Liantsoa-Najaina/README.md

 - 👀 I’m interested in video games and web development
 - 🌱 I’m on my first year computer science studies.
 - 😄 Pronouns: he/him.
-- ⚡ Fun fact: I am a potterhead (☞ﾟヮﾟ)☞
+- ⚡ Useless fact: I am a potterhead (☞ﾟヮﾟ)☞ and a Slytherin on top of that 🐍💚

 <!---
 Liantsoa-Najaina/Liantsoa-Najaina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.